nightroman/Ldbc/README.md

 **Step 1:** Get and install

-Ldbc is published as the PSGallery module [Ldbc](https://www.powershellgallery.com/packages/Ldbc).
+Ldbc is published as the [PSGallery module](https://www.powershellgallery.com/packages/Ldbc).

 You can install the module by this command: